+An official Path Through History Site!
 The Michigan Street Baptist Church has been a central part of the history and culture of the African American community in Buffalo for more than 150 years.
 It is one of the oldest properties in Buffalo continuously operated by African Americans.
 The building was erected in 1845 and became a legendary Underground Railroad station, providing sanctuary for hundreds of freedom seekers before they crossed the border to freedom in Canada.
 It was a central meeting place for abolitionists and anti-lynching activists.
 Over the years, Frederick Douglass, William Wells Brown, W.E.B.
 DuBois and Booker T. Washington each graced its sanctuary.
-A Path Through History attraction.